Investigates cervical abnormalities and spots any potential problems.

 You may find that your first period following the procedure is heavier or more prolonged than usual and that your periods are irregular for a couple of months.

-Even once you’ve left hospital, we’re still here for you.
+Even once you’ve been discharged, we’re still here for you.
 On rare occasions, complications following a colposcopy can occur.
 If you experience any of the symptoms listed below, please call us straight away:

 We will talk to you about the possible risks and complications of having this procedure and how they apply to you.

 If you have any questions or concerns, we’re ready to help.

 We are committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.

 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.

 Procedures carried out at one of our Spire Healthcare Clinics will be performed under local anaesthetic.